 Once your tooth has been extracted, you’ll be sent home.
-You should not go back to work or do any kind of serious physical activity after your extraction, even if you opted not to be sedated.
+You should not go back to work or do any kind of serious physical activity after your extraction.
 You will need to take it easy for the rest of the day, and you should limit your physical activity for the next 2-3 days.

 Bleeding is normal.
 Change out your gauze dressings every 3-4 hours, or whenever they are soaked with blood.
 Keep your head elevated when lying down to avoid prolonging the bleeding.
 Bleeding will mostly stop within a day or so.